oplS17projects/Chat_robot/README.md

 # Chat Robot

 ### Statement
 The goal of Chat Robot is to create a chat robot using machine learning.
-It will be a single page web app where users can talk to the chat robot through a front end interface, and it can learn things about them.
+It is a single page web app where users can talk to the chat robot through a front end interface, and it can learn things about them.
 The most interesting aspect of Chat Robot is the machine learning.
 Saurabh and I are personally interested in machine learning, and would like to learn more about it.

 ### Analysis
-- data abstraction will be used, as it is good practice.
-- recursion will be necessary. we will need to loop through data, and select or alter it.
+- recursion was necessary. we needed to loop through data, and select or alter it.
-- object-orientation will be necessary for storing the information for the bot.
-- there is a strong chance that other ideas from class will be used once the machine learning algorithms begin being implemented.
+- object-orientation was used for the machine learning aspect

-### External Technologies
-- Chat Robot will be hosted on a web-server, and published to the web.
-- We will attempt to retrieve data from the web to feed the bot with.
+- higher order functions were used such as map, and filter.

 ### Data Sets or other Source Materials
 Since machine-learning is a significant part of this project, it is essential for us to "feed" the bot with data sets that it can use to make important decisions.
 While our plan is to create data ourselves, we will constantly be on a look-out for finding data on the web.